spcourse/transformation/health-code-violations-1/10 HealthCode.md

 > between representing your data in a flat table-like structure, like a pandas
 > *DataFrame*, or a hierarchical structure consisting of dictionaries and lists,
 > like the *JSON* structure.
 Knowing both methods will be useful when choosing
-> the structures for you own data processing projects.
+> the structures for your own data processing projects.
 > <br/><br/>
 > The `business.json` data seems like it is actually very close to data you might
 > represent in a *DataFrame*.
 In fact, if the `'categories'` attribute wasn't a